What is giant cell arteritis?

 Giant cell arteritis (also arteritis temporalis) is a rheumatic autoimmune disease in which vascular inflammation occurs in the wall of the large blood vessels.
 Immune cells collect in the vessels and lead to chronic inflammation.
 It is not yet known why the disease occurs.
 Probably a hereditary predisposition in combination with specific external factors plays a role.
 Interestingly, giant cell arteritis is often accompanied by inflammation of the muscles and mucous membranes (polymyalgia rheumatica).

 What are the typical symptoms?

-In a few cases, a constant high level of inflammatory activity in the large blood vessels (aorta/abdominal artery) can lead to destruction and instability of the vessel walls.
-During acute inflammation, but also years later, this can lead to tearing of the vessel walls (aortic dissection/neurysm) and therefore requires regular checks.
+A variety of non-specific symptoms, such as fever, weight loss, night sweats, muscle pain, headaches, pelvic and shoulder girdle pain, circulatory problems and visual problems, can be signs of the disease.
+Sometimes, a constant high level of inflammatory activity in the large blood vessels (aorta/abdominal aorta) can lead to destruction and instability of the vessel walls.
+This can later lead to a rupture of the vessel walls (aortic dissection/aneurysm).

 Phone: 09131 85-34742